NTTLuke/crazymap/README.md

 > **Caveat** : Mock/Fake library used works on hardhat network only.

 ## Run the webapp locally

 ```
 cd app
+npm restore
-node start
+npm start
 ```

-In order to simulate, under Goerli, the behaviour of **REAL Crazy Fury NFT**, you have to "simulate" its ownership.
+### **First Use**

+On first use, UI will show you this message

+> Hey Bro, only CrazyFury members can use this service.
+Buy CrazyFury NFT to get access.

+The reason is that Goerli doesn't have a  **REAL Crazy Fury Smart Contract** deployed, so we have to simulate the NFT ownership.

 For doing that :
 - Open the script